docker/docs/ee/ucp/deploy-application-package.md

 Once an application package has been deployed, you manipulate and manage it as you would any stack.

-## Creating a stack in the UCP web interface
+## Create a stack in the UCP web interface

 To create a stack in the UCP web interface, follow these steps: